Our payments service isn't available everywhere yet. We'll contact you when this payment service is available for your property.

 If you get a cancellation, no-show or modification, and you’re owed any money, you’ll receive an updated virtual credit card along with a notification email.

-Booking.com will help refund the guest.
+Booking.com will help refund the guest on your behalf.
 If you’ve already received money for the reservation, all you need to do is return that amount back to the same virtual credit card that we'd provided.
 You'll find the card details with your guests' reservation details.
-If the expiration date is in the past, enter the current month in the expiration date field.

 When a guest makes a reservation on Booking.com and pays for it online, we’ll send you a virtual credit card from a trusted external payment provider, along with the reservation details.
 This card gives you access to the exact amount for that booking, and you can charge the card as you normally would.
 Just make sure you do this after its activation date.
 For non-refundable reservations, it's either the date the booking was made, or else the date it becomes non-refundable.
 Otherwise it’s your guest’s check-in date.